flipperdevices/flipperzero-firmware/README.md

 The goal of this project is to see how much crypto functionality can be brought to the Flipper Zero.

 ## How to install on Flipper Zero
-- If you do not have one, download a Flipper Zero firmware to get the `fbt` build tool.
+- If you do not have one, download a Flipper Zero firmware to get the `fbt` build tool
-- Plug your Flipper Zero in via USB.
+- Plug your Flipper Zero in via USB
-- Copy the contents of this folder into the applications_user folder of your firmware.
+- Copy the contents of this folder into the applications_user folder of your firmware
+- Modify the `site_scons/cc.scons` file in the Flipper Zero firmware to remove the `"-Wdouble-promotion"` warning and add the `"-Os"` flag

 Then run the command:
  ```
 .\fbt COMPACT=1 DEBUG=0 launch_app APPSRC=applications_user/FlipBIP
  ```
-The application will be compiled and copied onto your device.
+The application will be compiled and copied onto your device

 ## Status